clasqm/freedos-repo/Eyecandy.md

 -----

 NOTE: These programs are NOT memory-resident.
 They are regular .COM or .EXE programs.
+You may need to run a utility to slow your system down to use some of these.

 + [Acid Warp 4.2](./zip/acidwarp.zip) - Run it and watch the pretty colors.
     + Free Software by [Noah Spurrier](http://www.noah.org/acidwarp/).